Archive Tags About

 Tie down scheme for an Apollo GraphQL server in a Node Docker container

 Introduction GraphQL is a query language for APIs, while Apollo Server is a popular server used for providing GraphQL APIs.
 This post is a concise handrail as to how to put an Apollo GraphQL server in a Node.js Docker container - a “standardized unit of software that allows developers to isolate their app from its environment.”
 This tutorial uses the Linux command line and assumes you have already installed Docker and Node.
+All code can be found in the PreciousChicken/apollo-server-docker-container repository.

 • Feb 21